Artilleryjoe/Cybersecurity-Portfolio/quantum-computing/README.md

 1. Review each experiment write-up for background, setup requirements, and code listings.
 2. Follow the guidance to replicate the experiments with IBM Quantum services or local simulators.
-3. Adapt the findings to inform cybersecurity strategies for Lindale, Tyler, and neighboring communities.
+3. Adapt the findings to inform cybersecurity strategies for the environments you support.

 For additional documentation, return to the [main portfolio README](../README.md).